cfe-lab/MiSeqQCReport/CONTRIBUTING.md

    If you have chosen a password which fulfills all these criteria, but get errors about an invalid login, contact the database administrator and ask to set your password on her computer.

+   After some time, you will get warned that your password will expire soon.
+   Choose a new password, and then execute this SQL statement:

+       alter user USER identified by NEW_PASSWORD replace OLD_PASSWORD;

 ## Setting up a developer workstation ##
 This will document the installation steps to get the MiSeq QC reports running